youngunghan/2024-SNU-Rust-Application/README.md

 2024-SNU-Rust-Application is the material(lecture notes, examples and assignments) repository for learning Rust programming language and making a simple cross-platform application at Seoul National University Club 'SCSC' and 'WaffleStudio' in 2024 Spring.

+# Environment
+- For MAC OS
+- Go to the "PATH" in terminal
+  - source $HOME/.cargo/env
+  - cargo new "project name"
+    - ex) cargo new snu_rust_application

 ## Contents

 - Week 0 (3/5) [[Lecture]](./1%20-%20Lecture/240305%20-%20Rust%20Basic%20+%20Cross-Platform%20Application,%20Week%200.pdf)